Advancing Innovative Science and Technology

 William DeGrado is a Professor of Department of Pharmaceutical Chemistry at the University of California, San Francisco (UCSF) and a member of the National Academy Sciences.
 He was the first to successfully design and construct a protein “from scratch” and pioneered the design of peptides that not only fold into protein-like structures but also incorporate desired functionalities.
 Prof. DeGrado has been our scientific advisor for various technology platforms being developed by IMNEWRUN.

 Yong Ho Kim is an Associate Professor of SKKU Advanced Institute of Nanotechnology (SAINT) & Department of Nano Engineering at the Sungkyunkwan University (SKKU).
-He is also a co-founder and Vice President leading the Protein Design team at IMNEWRUN.
+He is also a co-founder and Vice President leading the Generative Biology team at IMNEWRUN.
 Under his leadership and in close academic collaboration with his laboratory, IMNEWRUN creates advanced technology platforms and treatment modalities to address challenging medical unmet needs.

 ߊ Discover Biology from Patient’s Cell